matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

     appendFilePath: true
 ---

 This is the second post in a [series of blog posts](https://blog.matiaspan.dev/tags/exploring-dagger/) that look at Dagger from different perspectives.
 In this post we do a deep dive on how to leverage Dagger as a developer that is tasked with implementing the CI process of a Java-Gradle service.
-In this CI process we need to: build, run integration tests with external dependencies and package the service.
+In this CI process we need to: build, run end to end tests with external dependencies and package the service.
 We will leave the CD part for a future blog post that looks at Dagger from the perspective of a Platform Engineer/SRE.
 We are going to build this with traditional tools like docker-compose and with Dagger modules and then compare the two approaches.

 **NOTE**: Dagger is in very active development so by the time you read this blog post some things might have changed.